 Typically, the transmitter will sit in the center of your yard, so it can transmit out into a predetermined radius.
 Remember that the larger the radius, the more area your dog will have to run around and play.
 You will want to look for an easy-to-install system that is also reliable and won’t be affected by signals and interference from metal objects.
 You should always test out the system to make sure you understand the area and terrain before you put the collar on your dog.

-There are several types of wireless dog fences on the market, so it’s important to really think about the collar and the signals it gives your dog.
+There are several types of best wireless dog fences or the best invisible dog fence on the market, so it’s important to really think about the collar and the signals it gives your dog.
 Consider the type of response that your dog will get when he reaches the boundary of your yard.
 Some collars give off noises and others use a static charge.
 You need to choose the system that provides the alerts that you are the most comfortable using on your dog.
 Also, consider the adjustability and the weight of the collar to make sure it is comfortable for your dog since not all collars will work with every breed.
-Some of the collars have weight limits and size limitations so make sure to take a look at the unit’s specifications.
+Some of the dog collars have weight limits and size limitations so make sure to take a look at the unit’s specifications.

 Tips to Consider When Using a Wireless Dog Fence

 When you first have the system set up, it’s important to get your dog used to his new boundaries.
 Make sure that you have set the flags up around your yard’s perimeter to give your pup a visual representation of where the fence is.

 Also, make sure you are using a non-metallic collar along with the electronic collar.
 This will allow you to attach the leash to your dog without attaching it to the electronic collar, which will cause the metal prongs to place more pressure on your dog’s neck.
 Also, ensure that the non-metallic collar isn’t interfering with the signal that is being sent by the transmitter to the electronic collar.